opencontainers/distribution-spec/spec.md

 ### Requirements

-Registries conforming to this specification must handle all APIs required by the following workflow categories:
+Registries conforming to this specification MUST handle all APIs required by the following workflow categories:

 1. **Pull** - Clients are able to pull from the registry
 2. **Push** (OPTIONAL) - Clients are able to push to the registry
 3. **Content Discovery** (OPTIONAL) - Clients are able to list or otherwise query the content stored in the registry
 4. **Content Management** (OPTIONAL) - Clients are able to control the full life-cycle of the content stored in the registry

-In order to test a registry's conformance against these workflow categoriesq, please use the [conformance testing tool](./conformance/).
+In order to test a registry's conformance against these workflow categories, please use the [conformance testing tool](./conformance/).

 ### Official Certification